Geneva International Centre for Justice

 GICJ is seeking experienced and highly motivated interns or volunteers to help in implementing its programmes and activities, in the fields of international law, international human rights law, journalism, social media, administration and fund raising.

-- Learn more about the applications of human rights and international law.
+- Learn more about the applications of international human rights law, international humanitarian law and international law.

-- Learn about the United Nations, its bodies and their work.
+- Learn about the United Nations, its bodies, mechanisms, and their work.

 - Develop an understanding of the structure and work of non-governmental organizations.